ROSCon SG 2026

 Contribution Areas

-- New packages, tools, and frameworks
+- New tools, packages, and frameworks

-- Extensions or improvements to existing systems
+- Extensions and improvements to existing systems

-- Deployment case studies and lessons learned
+- Deployment case studies and operational lessons learned

-- Multi-robot coordination and interoperability
+- Multi-robot systems and interoperability

 - Simulation, testing, and developer tooling

-We also encourage submissions on:
+We also strongly encourage submissions in emerging areas such as:

 Review Criteria